-Note that Model B computers feature a series of additional LEDs, some of which can be configured by the keyboard controls and keyboard backlight application outlined on the following pages.
+Note that some Model B computer designs feature a series of additional LEDs, some of which can be configured by the keyboard controls and keyboard backlight application outlined on the following pages.
 Note the following keyboard LED features unique to Model B computers.